The Butler: Plot

 After Kennedy is assassinated, his successor, Lyndon B. Johnson, enacts the legislation.
 As a goodwill gesture, Jackie Kennedy gives Cecil one of the former president's neckties.

 Louis participates in the 1965 Selma Voting Rights Movement, which inspires Johnson to demand that Congress enact the landmark Voting Rights Act of 1965.
 Johnson also gives Cecil a tie bar.

-In the late 1960s, after civil rights activist Martin Luther King Jr.'s assassination, Louis tells his family that he has joined the Black Panthers.
+In 1968, after civil rights activist Martin Luther King Jr.'s assassination, Louis tells his family that he has joined the Black Panthers.
 Cecil orders Louis and his girlfriend to leave his house.
 Louis is again arrested.
 Cecil becomes aware of President Richard Nixon's plans to suppress the Black Panthers.

 Charlie confides to Louis that he plans to join the war in Vietnam.
 After enlisting, he is killed and buried at Arlington National Cemetery.
 When the Black Panthers resort to violence, Louis leaves the organization and returns to college, earning his master's degree in political science and eventually running for a seat in Congress, although Cecil continues to resent him.

-Cecil repeatedly approaches his White supervisor at the White House over the unequal pay and career advancement provided to the Black White House staff.
+In 1986, Cecil repeatedly approaches his white supervisor at the White House over the unequal pay and career advancement provided to the Black White House staff.
 With President Ronald Reagan's support, Cecil prevails, his reputation growing to the point that he and his wife are invited by the Reagans to be guests at a state dinner.
 Cecil becomes uncomfortable with the class divisions in the White House.
-After witnessing Reagan's refusal to support economic sanctions against South Africa for apartheid, he resigns.
+After witnessing Reagan's refusal to support economic sanctions against South Africa for apartheid one month before the sanctions are imposed by Congress, he resigns.

 Gloria encourages Cecil to mend his relationship with Louis.
-Realizing that his son's actions are heroic, he joins him at a protest against South African apartheid; they are arrested and jailed together.
+Realizing that his son's actions are heroic, he joins him at a protest against South African apartheid, but they are arrested and jailed together.

 In 2008, Gloria dies shortly before Barack Obama is elected as the nation's first Black president.
 Two months, two weeks and one day later, Cecil prepares to meet the newly inaugurated President, wearing the articles that he received from Kennedy and Johnson.
 White House Chief Usher Stephen W. Rochon approaches him, telling him that the president is ready and preparing to show him the way to the Oval Office.
 Cecil tells him that he knows the way and walks down the hall to the office.